 And you’ve learned all this from just one heat map.
 You can create any sort of heat map that you can dream up with the metrics at your disposal.
 This lets you grok your new codebase in ways that even the grizzled veterans never have.

 I’ll conclude by mentioning one final but hugely important NDepend feature: CQLinq.
 NDepend comes out of the box with a rich set of metrics that you can use.
 But with CQLinq, you can create your own.
 And you can do it as easily as writing Linq queries.

 This means that as you get to know the codebase, the questions you can ask about it are limited only by your imagination.
 Do you want to see how many classes implement more than one interface?
 Or would you like to know what percentage of methods in your code use enums?
 Maybe you want to see how many classes more than 150 lines long start with the letter C?
 Hey, whatever you think will give you insight.
 You can do all of these things and many, many more.

 Using NDepend on your new C# projects will give you uncanny early insight, and it will significantly shorten the learning curve.
-But when you master the tool, it will give you a window into the codebase that no one else without it has, even using other analysis tools.
+But when you become proficient with the tool, it will give you a window into the codebase that no one else without it has, even using other analysis tools.
 So don’t spend your early days on a project picking through Visio diagrams and waiting around.
 Fast track the learning with NDepend.